Imaging Technologist II Per Diem - CT/MRI

 EXPERIENCE: One (1) year of related CT experience preferred, but not required.

-LICENSURE OR CERTIFICATION: Arizona Certified Radiologic Technologist (CRT), American Registry of Radiologic Technologists (ARRT), Arizona Certified CT Technologist (CTCT), Basic Life Support (BLS) certification required.
+LICENSURE OR CERTIFICATION: For CT Tech - Arizona Certified Radiologic Technologist (CRT), American Registry of Radiologic Technologists (ARRT), Arizona Certified CT Technologist (CTCT), Basic Life Support (BLS) certification required.

 KNOWLEDGE, SKILLS AND ABILITIES: